Simion Movilă

-Simion Movilă (after 1559 – 14 September 1607), a boyar of the Movileşti family, was twice Prince of Wallachia (November 1600 – June 1601; October 1601 – July 1602) and Prince of Moldavia from July 1606 until his death.
+Simion Movilă (after 1559 – 14 September 1607), a boyar of the Movilești family, was twice Prince of Wallachia (November 1600 – June 1601; October 1601 – July 1602) and Prince of Moldavia from July 1606 until his death.

 Family

-He was the grandson of Petru Rareș, younger brother of Ieremia Movilă, and father of Peter Mogila, who became the Metropolitan of Kiev, Halych and All-Rus' from 1633 until his death, and later was canonized as a saint in the Russian, Romanian and Polish Orthodox Churches.
+He was the grandson of Petru Rareș, younger brother of Ieremia Movilă, and father of Petro Mohyla, who became the Metropolitan of Kiev, Halych and All-Rus' from 1633 until his death, and later was canonized as a saint in the Russian, Romanian and Polish Orthodox Churches.

 Biography

 In the early 1580s, Simion, along with his brothers, built Sucevița Monastery.

 In October 1600, he was put on the throne of Wallachia by Polish forces.

 In August 1602, Simion was defeated by Radu Șerban and forced into exile to Moldavia.

 After the death of his brother Ieremia in July 1606, Simion gained the Moldavian throne.
 By making rich gifts, Simion managed to be recognized by the sultan.
 While he was ruler of Moldavia, he had hostile relations with the Poles.